Kabaddi Kabaddi Kabaddi

-Kabaddi Kabaddi Kabaddi is a 2019 Nepali romantic comedy film, directed by Ram Babu Gurung.
-The film is produced by Mani Ram Pokharel, Arjun Karki, and Om Chand Rauniyar under the banner of Cinema Arts.
-The film stars Dayahang Rai, Upasana Singh Thakuri, Rishma Gurung, Karma, Wilson Bikram Rai, Buddhi Tamang, Bijaya Baral, Puskar Gurung, Kabita Ale, and Maotse Gurung.
-In the film, Kaji tries to live rest of his life with Maiya's memories but he falls in love with another girl.
-The film generally got positive feedback from the critics.
-Kabaddi Kabaddi Kabaddi is the third film in Kabaddi franchise.
-It is followed by its sequel Kabaddi 4: The Final Match breaking all records of Nepal.
+Kabaddi Kabaddi Kabaddi is a 2019 Nepalese romantic comedy-drama film, directed by Ram Babu Gurung, who co-wrote the screenplay with Upendra Subba.
+The film is produced by Mani Ram Pokharel, Arjun Karki, and Om Chand Rauniyar under the banners of Baasuri Films in association with Mountain Stories, and presented by Cinema Art.
+The film stars Dayahang Rai, Upasana Singh Thakuri, Rishma Gurung, Karma, Wilson Bikram Rai, Buddhi Tamang, and Bijaya Baral.

+It was released on September 20, 2019 with mixed reviews from the critics and audience alike.
+Despite massive success of the previous films, its performance at the box office was an underwhelming affair.
+Sequel to 2015 film Kabaddi Kabaddi, it is the third installment of the Kabaddi franchise.
+It was followed by its sequel Kabaddi 4: The Final Match in 2022.